motasimyounis/E-ecommerce/README.md

 # E-ecommerce

-Ecommerce website built with Django.
+Ecommerce Website built with Django.

 <h2>Project Summary</h2>
 The site displays products.
 Users can register their own account, log in and shop on the site, manage their own account, add and remove products to/from their shopping cart while also determining the quantity of each item.
 They can then enter their address and choose Stripe to handle the payment processing.